ldemailly/depgraph/README.md

 # Go Module Dependency Graph Generator (`depgraph`)

-This tool scans specified GitHub organizations or user accounts for public Go modules, parses their direct dependencies from `go.mod` files, and generates a dependency graph in DOT format.
+This tool scans specified GitHub organizations or user accounts for public Go modules, parses their direct dependencies from `go.mod` files, and generates a dependency graph in DOT format or a topological sort order.
 The DOT file can then be visualized using tools like Graphviz.

 ## Features